kristiansigston/kristian-sigston-take-home-test/README.md

 rest of the app and how it would impact other parts of the product and hence overall desgin and feel.
 A currency and language conversion function would be good but probably you already have that.

+I have left in the commits from all stages of my work but if this was an actual final commit I would sqaush them down to fewer commit to better represent the important steps.